 Veterans Day A Brief History

-Veterans Day some Americans know that on November 11, 1918 which, is the eleventh hour, of the eleventh day, in the eleventh month, was the end of the “The Great War” WWI.
-November 11th was when the fighting stopped between the Allied Forces and Germany.
-It was the end of the War.
-The Treaty of Versailles is where the Allied Forces and Germany signed their Treaty.
-However, it was not signed until June 28, 1919 almost 8 months later after the fighting stopped.
+Veterans Day; Americans know on November 11, 1918 was the day at the eleventh hour, of the eleventh day, in the eleventh month, was the end of the “The Great War” WWI.
+It was the date the fighting ceased between the Allied Forces and Germany.
+November 11, 1918 was the end of War I. Furthermore, it was the location of signing the Treaty of Versailles between the Allied Forces and Germany.
+The Treaty was signed June 28, 1919, almost 8 months later after the fighting stopped.

 Who was the leading supporters?